Harry Arroyo: Boxing career

 Arroyo fought for nine years as an amateur boxer, winning several Golden Glove tournaments as well as eight AAU Regional Tournaments.
 As an amateur he had 110 wins and 15 losses.
 He worked up a record of 40 wins and 11 losses as a professional, and won the IBF's world lightweight title by beating Charlie "Choo Choo" Brown in the 14th round on April 15, 1984.
 Arroyo, a late substitute for Cornelius Boza Edwards, staggered Brown with two blows to the head, prompting referee Larry Hazzard to stop the fight.
 On September 1, 1984, Arroyo successfully defended his title against Charlie "White Lightning" Brown, in a bout held in Struthers, Ohio.
-The champion successfully defended his title once more before losing to Jimmy Paul on April 4, 1985.
+The champion successfully defended his title once more against Terrence Alli, before losing to Jimmy Paul on April 4, 1985.

 Professional boxing record

 Retirement

 Arroyo has expressed disappointment over the fact that he never had a chance to meet fellow Youngstown pugilist Ray "Boom Boom" Mancini in the ring.
 The possibility of a matchup between the two fighters emerged in the early 1980s, but circumstances intervened.
 Arroyo won the IBF title just two months before Mancini's first loss to Livingstone Bramble.
 Mancini took a break from boxing for several years after losing his title, and by the time he re-entered the ring, Arroyo's career had waned considerably.
 Both men were on hand, however, when fellow Youngstown native Kelly Pavlik took the WBC and WBO middleweight world championship in Atlantic City on September 29, 2007.

+Even at the height of his popularity and while fighting main card events on network television, Arroyo continued to work as a police officer for the Mill Creek Park Police and was easily recognizable in the community.
+Arroyo was highly popular across the Mahoning Valley region and was readily accessible to his fans.
+He continued to work the park district long after retiring from boxing.

 Retired from the ring, Arroyo is married and has five children.